Can I use the Mirena coil contraceptive if I have had cancer?

 The manufacturers of the Mirena coil say that women shouldn’t use it if they have had

 A side effect of the Mirena coil is spotting.
 This is light bleeding that happens at any time of the month, not just during your period.
-Spotting can mask the symptoms of cancer, which is why the manufacturers recommend that you shouldn’t use Mirena if you have had womb or cervical cancer.
+Spotting can mask the symptoms of cancer, which is why the manufacturers recommend that you shouldn’t use Mirena if you have or have had womb or cervical cancer.
+The manufacturers also recommend that you do not use the Mirena coil if you have abnormal cervical cells (cervical dysplasia).

 There is no evidence that the Mirena coil causes these cancers.
 In fact, some women have the Mirena coil if they are taking oestrogen only hormone replacement therapy (HRT).
 This is because your womb will thicken if you take oestrogen alone, which can increase your chance of developing womb cancer.